Kolmogorov's dissipation number and determining wavenumber for dyadic models: Numerical simulations

 In the second setting, we take $\theta=2$ ($\delta=1$) and $N=12$, and all the other parameters remain unchanged.
 In this case, the intermittency dimension is smaller and the nonlinearity is stronger.
 The numerical simulation is shown in Figure \ref{Fig-case2}.
-From Figure \ref{Fig-case2} (a) and (b), we observe that solutions starting from positive initial data can become negative; however, the solutions eventually converge to a positive steady state.
+The amplitudes of trajectories of $a_j$ and $b_j$ are plotted respectively in Figure \ref{Fig-case2} (a) and (b).
+From Figure \ref{Fig-case2} (c) and (d), we observe that solutions starting from positive initial data can become negative; however, the solutions eventually converge to a positive steady state.
 We also note the solutions $b_j$ converge to non-zero constants.
-Again, the energy dissipation of Figure \ref{Fig-case2} (d) shows consistence with Figure \ref{Fig-case2} (a) and (b).
-Comparing Figure \ref{Fig-case2} (a), (b) and (d) and Figure \ref{Fig-case1} (a), (b) and (d), it is not hard to see that the enhanced nonlinearity influences the behaviors of the solution.
-The energy spectrum shown in Figure \ref{Fig-case1} (c) confirms the scaling law
+Again, the energy dissipation of Figure \ref{Fig-case2} (f) shows consistency with Figure \ref{Fig-case2} (c) and (d).
+Comparing Figure \ref{Fig-case2} (c), (d) and (f) and Figure \ref{Fig-case1} (a), (b) and (f), it is not hard to see that the enhanced nonlinearity influences the behaviors of the solution.
+The energy spectrum shown in Figure \ref{Fig-case2} (e) confirms the scaling law